muneeb-qasim/Calo-Task/README.md

 ## Frontend Instruction

+The frontend code is in frontend folder, we need to first cd to that folder and then need to run below commands.\
-npm install to setup the node modules npm start to start the React application
+npm install to setup the node modules.\
+npm start to start the React application.\

 ## Backend Instruction

+The backend code is in backend folder, we need to first cd to that folder and then need to run below commands.\
-npm install to setup the node modules npm start to start the node application
+npm install to setup the node modules.\
+npm start to start the node application.\

 ## Section Time Spent